-As NaNoWriMo winds down, hundreds of thousands of words have risen counters at the NaNoWriMo website and at writers’ gatherings throughout SL (including the Milk Wood Gypsy Camp for writers, shown in the photo below).
+As NaNoWriMo winds down, for sale hundreds of thousands of words have risen counters at the NaNoWriMo website and at writers’ gatherings throughout SL (including the Milk Wood Gypsy Camp for writers, shown in the photo below).

 I’m one of the slackers, unfortunately.
 I’m not going to get even halfway to the 50,000 words written in November that entitles you to claim yourself a “winner” of the NaNoWriMo sprint.
 But that doesn’t matter, because I’ve been too busy this month sending agents queries, partials, and even a full manuscript of the novel I gave birth to in the 2008 NaNoWriMo.

 Still, I’ve joined in several times on the NaNo “write-ins” at the lovely Milk Wood writing community in Second Life, and have spent time at my own writing area at Story Mountain Center for Writers, my home place in SL.
 And even though I’ve written very few words of my next novel, I’ve loved the writers’ energy I tap into whenever I do go “inworld” to write.

 As I’ve said before, Second Life offers a great NaNo writing community, spread over several locations where writers hang out.
 Some of the highlights of this year’s NaNo month in SL: